OpenMandrivaSoftware/om-mirror-selector/README.md

 # mirror-selector
-A tool that helps to determine best mirror for yours software updates
+A tool that helps to determine best mirror for yours OpenMandriva's software updates